Ashkan-Yaldaie/thesis/documents/Thesis.md

 - Two motion sensor
 - Devices in order to control the security system

 The customer must sign a contract for at least 36 months.
 It costs €1,384 in total for this particular package.
-The company will send its staff to check the premises in the case of motion or smoke detection, the expense is €50 for Mo 06:00 - Fr 18:00 and €100 for Fr 18:00 - Mo 06:00 including other holidays.
+The company will send its staff to check the premises in case of motion or smoke detection, the expense is €50 for Mo 06:00 - Fr 18:00 and €100 for Fr 18:00 - Mo 06:00 including other holidays.
 (Securitas 24Koti 2015)

 ## Planning